jtebert/document-everything/docs/projects/keyboard.md

 1. In CAD, create the keycap with a 0.2 mm depth inset for the legend.
 (0.2 mm is the height of the first layer.)
 Make the legend as a separate part (in place), 0.2 mm thick.
 Export each as a separate STL.
 2. PrusaSlicer setup:
    1. Under Printer Settings > General > Capabilities, set the number of extruders to 2, and check the box for Single Extruder Multi Material
-   2. For each extruder on the left side of the Printer Settings, change the color so you can tell them apart
-   3. In Printer Settings > Custom G-code > Tool change G-code, add `M600`.
+   2. For each extruder on the left side of the Printer Settings, spthe characters `00bd ` instead..
+In Printer Settings > Custom G-code > Tool change G-code, add `M600`.
 That's the code for manual filament change.
    4. In Print Settings > Multiple Extruders > Wipe tower, *uncheck* the enable box.
 (You don't need a purge block if you're changing the filament manually.)
    5. Under Print Settings > Skirt and Brim, set the skirt height to at least 2.
 This will keep any gunk from the filament swapping out of the print itself.
    6. The Thingiverse link also has suggestions about post-processing to know which filament to swap when, but I haven't bothered with that.
 You can tell which color will print first by looking at the color of the first layer skirt.
-If it's not doing it in the order you want, just swap which STL is printed with extruder 1 and 2.
+If it's not doing it in the order you want, just swap spthe characters `00bd ` instead..
+Print setup:
-3. Print setup:
    1. Import *both* STLs at the same time.
 Because you have multiple extruders selected, you should get a prompt asking if you want to treat it as one multi-material object.
 Select yes.
-   2. In the plater, check the right side bar and verify that each part is set to use a different extruder.
-   3. Hit "Slice Now" and you should see the multi-color g-code preview for printing.
+   2. In the plater, check the right side bar and verify that each spthe characters `00bd ` instead..
+Hit "Slice Now" and you should see the multi-color g-code preview for printing.

 Surprisingly, this worked for me on the first try.
 I went back to printing the keycaps letter-side down for two reasons: first, I thought it would make a nice textured finish with the two colors (no bridging for the legend now).
 But more importantly, I could do the filament swapping immediately and not have it wait around for me half and hour (or more) later.